MEET THE PROS

 Grand Slams: Reached the quarter-finals or better at 3 of the 4 Grand Slams

-Featured Career Wins: Career high win #2 Sanchez-Vicario; Venus Williams, Lindsay Davenport, Monica Seles, Mary Pierce, Jennifer Capriati; Conchita Martinez
+Featured Career Wins: Career high win #2 Sanchez-Vicario, Venus Williams, Lindsay Davenport, Monica Seles, Mary Pierce, Jennifer Capriati, and Conchita Martinez.

 Watson Tennis Pro-Am Participant: 3 years

-Born in the Netherlands, she left home at age 11 to pursue her tennis career.
-Brenda earned 12 top-ten wins during her career and shares the second fastest recorded women’s serve of all time with Venus William at 130mph!
-After taking time off to recover from an injury, Brenda returned in 2006 and made a strong comeback by defeating Dominika Cibulkova.
+Born in the Netherlands, Brenda left home at age 11 to pursue her tennis career.
+Brenda earned 12 top-ten wins during her career and shares the second fastest recorded women’s serve of all time with Venus Williams at 130 mph!
+After taking time off to recover from an injury, she returned in 2006 and made a strong comeback by defeating Dominika Cibulkova.
 She and her husband, Sean, run tennis and wellness camps in Ferrum, VA, and Jupiter, FL.

 ROBERT KENDRICK – ORLANDO, FL (6.5)